ndgigliotti/shopify-spy/README.md

 * [Scrapy](https://docs.scrapy.org/en/latest/index.html)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+## Limitations
+* Attempting to crawl a large store may result in a temporary ban.
+This can be mitigated by configuring the autothrottle settings, which are lax by default.

+* Google does not like being crawled, so heavy use of GoogleSpider will result in a temporary ban.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.